ShivtejPatil2807/Simple-Guess-Game/README.md

 </p>

+## Project Status

+This project is currently under development

 ## Introduction

 Simple Guess Game is an interactive number guessing web application built using **Python and Streamlit**.
 The application allows users to enter their username and play a number guessing game where they try to find a randomly generated number.